ProvidenceMod/ProvidenceMod/README.md

 <a name="credits"></a>
 ## Credits
-   > _Thank you to the Dev team for toughing out the beginning, and helping make this distant hope into a reachable dream.
+   > _Thank you to the Dev team for toughing out the beginning and helping make this distant hope into a reachable dream.
 Thank you to all of our supporters who helped make this reachable dream into reality.
-Thank you to the tModLoader team and everyone in the tModLoader server for helping us out when we were stumped.
+Thank you to the tModLoader team and everyone on the tModLoader server for helping us out when we were stumped.
 Thank you to the open-source mod developers who were our torchlight when we were lost.
-And most of all, thank you to ReLogic for creating such a wonderful game._
+And most of all, thank you to Re-Logic for creating such a wonderful game._
 >
 > _-SnowyStarfall and the ProvidenceMod Dev Team_